g10z3r/cypher/README.md

 * **#[cypher(rename = "...")]**

     Rename attribute also can used as s field attribute.
 The principle of it's operation is similar to that described above.
 It should be used when you want to automatically change the field name when you build a query with a properties object of Neo4j entity.

 * **#[cypher(skip)]**

     Use this attribute when you what to hide some struct field when you build a query.

 * **#[cypher(label)]**

     You can use such attribute if you want the field value to be used as the label of the node.
     It is recommended to use enums as a value of such field.

 * **#[cypher(default)]**

     If the field type is some kind of `Option<T>` you can use this att and when field value will be `None`, default value for this type will be set.

     ***Attention***: For the type that is used with the simple attribute **default**, there must be a mandatory implementation of the trait `Default`

 * **#[cypher(default = "...")]**

     If using a default value for the whole type doesn't work for you, you can use the default value for a one field.
 The default value should always be specified as a string, but it will be cast to the required type when the query is generated.

+### Entities

+* **Node**

+    Create node:

+    ```rust
+    let node = Entity::node("n", "Profile", None, None);
+    ```

+    But you can set derive attribute to the struct `#[derive(Debug, Clone, CypQueSet)]` and node will be automatically generated!

+* **Relation**

+    Create relation:

+    ```rust
+    let rel = Entity::rel("n1", "n2", "TEST", None);
+    ```

 ### Builder